Henry Vigne: Life

+Cricket

 A batsman for the Marylebone Cricket Club across four first-class games between 1837 and 1838, Vigne spent the rest of his playing career in club cricket for St John's Wood and Wanstead.

-He was Vicar of Sunbury-on-Thames in Middlesex from 1842 to 1898.
+Family

-On 21 November 1842 he married Anne Hodgson, daughter of Christopher Hodgson.
+On 21 November 1842 the Rev. Henry Vigne, then of Nuthurst, married Anne Hodgson, third daughter of Christopher Hodgson.
 She died on 11 September 1873.
+His father-in-law was chapter clerk at St Paul's Cathedral, and he owed his preferment to Sunbury to Christopher Hodgson.